couchsurfing alternatives 2018

 Teachsurfing

-TeachSurfing gives travelers, refugees, and locals the opportunity to share their knowledge and skills with schools, nonprofit organizations, and communities while gaining unique social and cultural experiences and creating local connections.
+TeachSurfing allows travelers, refugees, and locals to share their knowledge and skills with schools, nonprofit organizations, and communities while gaining unique social and cultural experiences and creating local connections.

 How does it work?